 1. The Ostrich

-Summer in Bristol to most means spending lots of time by the harbour.
+Summer in Bristol, to most, means spending lots of time by the harbour.
 Whether heading out on the water yourself or just enjoying the lapping tide, a pint by the water’s edge is the ultimate way to spend the day.
-The Ostrich’s cosy interiors make for a lovely and lively winter pub but come sunshine, it truly is abuzz.
-Its massive harbourside beer garden is unrivalled in Bristol, with a mix of suntrap seating areas, shady spots, and covered and heated all-weather teepees.
-Its extensive rum menu is a nod to The Ostrich’s roots as a dockside inn where sailors, merchants and dock workers once drank.
-So it has history on its side too.
-Learn more here.
+The Ostrich’s cosy interiors make for a lovely and lively winter pub, but come sunshine, it truly is abuzz.

-Lower Guinea St, Redcliffe, Bristol BS1 6TJ
+The Ostritch, Lower Guinea St, Redcliffe, Bristol BS1 6TJ

-5. King Street
+2. King Street

 We’re cheating here slightly by combining all of the pubs on King Street into one.
 We could have chosen any of the 10 pubs on this street (including The Apple at the very end) among Bristol’s best pub gardens.
-But really King Street is greater than the sum of its parts as the whole place feels like one giant beer garden.
+But really, King Street is greater than the sum of its parts, as the whole place feels like one giant beer garden.
 Which pub you go to – from The Llandoger Trow (once the drinking hole of Blackbeard, which these days throws techno nights) to the quirky and colourful Hey Dude bar; The Old Duke for jazz and blues music or the King Street Brew House for football – is a matter of personal preference.
 You might even consider a bar crawl!

 King Street, Bristol

-6. The Farm
+3. The Farm

 A lively, vibrant pub in St Werburgh’s is as loved for its dance parties as it is for the beer garden.
 And that’s saying something!
 Its lush green space, equally colourful and roomy pub, and free-spirit feel, mean The Farm is ideal for unwinding in the sunshine.
-Enjoy a range of beer and ciders while DJs spin a mix of reggae, soul, funk and hip-hop outside in the beer garden (a regular occurrence on summer days).
-Situated next to St Werburghs City Farm, it’s the perfect pitstop for a pint after a day trip to visit the animals.
+Enjoy a range of beers and ciders while DJs spin a mix of reggae, soul, funk and hip-hop outside in the beer garden (a regular occurrence on summer days).
+Situated next to St Werburgh’s City Farm, it’s the perfect pitstop for a pint after a day trip to visit the animals.

 Hopetoun Rd, Bristol BS2 9YL